 - Use an adequate amount of detergent.

 - Put detergent in first – let liquids dilute and powders dissolve before adding clothing.

 - Always dilute bleach before adding.
 Add to wash water before adding clothes.

-- Add fabric softener with final rinse.
-If available, use fabric softener dispenser.
+- Add fabric softener with the final rinse.
+If available, use a fabric softener dispenser.

 - For the brightest white laundry, use Mrs. Stewart’s® Bluing in the final rinse.

 - Do not use fabric softener in the wash cycle as it is incompatible with most detergents.

 - Keep like garments together to prevent shrinkage, linting, pilling, etc.